zoltanric/cybersecurity/README.md

 This document contains the following details:
 - Description of the Topology
-- Access Policies
+- Ansible Playbooks
-- ELK Configuration
+- ELK and DVWA Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build